-Being someone’s boyfriend isn’t easy, especially not for Ben who’s never been in a relationship before.
-Add to that the fact he feels out of depth and awkward out in public as one half of a couple, and it’s not all it’s cracked up to be.
+Let me tell you, being someone’s boyfriend sure isn’t easy.
+I’ve never been in a relationship before, and add to that the fact I feel out of depth and awkward in public as one-half of a couple… and it’s not all it’s cracked up to be.

-Ben, who’s been out and proud for years, has come to realise he isn’t quite as out as he’s previously thought.
-With a three-week holiday in Spain ahead of him, can he figure out his messy thoughts and feelings?
+As someone who’s been out and proud for years, I’ve come to realise maybe I’m not quite as out as I’d previously thoughts.
+With a three-week holiday in Spain ahead of me, maybe I can finally figure out my messy thoughts and feelings?

 This whole boyfriend business was damn hard.
 It was like everywhere I turned I saw other couples being affectionate—but that was straight couples and I was, after all, decidedly in a gay relationship.